edelgrace/blog/content/post/2017-03-05-national-crochet-month-2017-mystery-crochet-along-clues-1-2.md

   - NatCroMo2017

 ---
 The group []() on Ravelry are holding an MCAL (Mystery Crochet Along) which I am taking part of.
 The project is an amigurumi.
 I have never made an amigurumi before and this will be my first!
 It will be interesting seeing that I have no idea what the finished project will look like.
 These are the first two clues finished.
-I still need to start clue 3 and 4, I&#8217;m a little behind.
+I still need to start clue 3 and 4, I'm a little behind.

-I think it looks like a bird so far but that&#8217;s just me.
+I think it looks like a bird so far but that's just me.